jensdietrich/se-teaching/asm/README.md

 # ASM-Based Bytecode Analysis and Manipulation

-## Static Analysis 1 - Finding Synthetic Fields and Methods
+## Static Analysis Example 1 - Finding Synthetic Fields and Methods

 `nz.ac.vuw.jenz.asm.staticanalysis1.FindSyntheticMethodsAndFields` is an example of a simple static analysis.
 It scans bytecode for the presence of synthetic fields and methods.
-It uses a byte code visitor for this purpose, defined in `SyntheticMemberFinder`.
+It uses a byte code visitor for this purpose, defined in `SyntheticMemberVisitor`.

 Run unit tests in `nz.ac.vuw.jenz.asm.staticanalysis1.TestFindSyntheticMethodsAndFields` to see this in action, they use test data with synthetic field generated to access outer class instances, and synthetic bridge methods generated to compile an overridden method with covariant return type.

+## Static Analysis Example 2 - Finding Field Writes in Methods

+The second analysis detects field writes, it is implemented in `nz.ac.vuw.jenz.asm.staticanalysis2.FindFieldWrites` and uses a visitor in the same package.
+The visitor now is *nested*, i.e. `visitMethod` returns another visitor to analyse the body of the method being visited.

+There are unit tests that illustrates how this works.

+Note that the analysis also detects field writes in the special methods `<init>` and `<clinit>`, representing object and class initialisation, respectively.

 ## Dynamic Analysis and Byte Code Manipulation with an ASM-Based Agent